abranch6364/org/plants/care/specific_care/orchids/angraecum_longicalcar.md

 ## Pot/Repotting
 Probably best grown in shallow, well-drained pots or baskets.
 Repotting should be done just as new roots start to grow.
 This enables the plant to become reestablished in the shortest possible time.

+Limit repotting as the roots do not like to be distrubed.

 ## Toxicity
 ???

 ## Problems
+If roots are distrubed it can set back plant growth by years.